$0.50 And 90 Minute Olive Oil Zucchini Bread

 Cost per serving (~12 servings) ~ $0.50

-When I was doing research for this recipe, all of the recipes I could find included a CUP of some type of added sugar.
+When I was doing research for this recipe, all of the olive oil zucchini bread recipes I could find included a CUP of some type of added sugar.
 Now that you’ve tried this bread, you tell me – is any added sugar needed?
 I’ll help you out, no way.
 The orange provides all the natural sugar that the bread needs along with plenty of other vitamins and nutrients that processed sugars lack!
 It’s time to stop relying on added sugar as our secret ingredient to make a recipe taste great at the expense of our health.
 This recipe is proof you can have your bread and eat it too!

 As always, make informed food decisions.
 Know your ingredients, know your costs!